perdidor/Arduino-MDB-UART/README.md

 The cost of the finished device will not exceed $ 20.
 I just want to punish these hucksters for irrepressible greed.

 # Get Started
 It will be simple to repeat, all components are available and cheap (see parts_list.txt).
-"PCB LayOut Designer 6.0" software required to view and edit PCB design file "mdb-rs232.lay6".
+"Sprint Layout 6.0" software required to view and edit PCB design file "mdb-rs232.lay6".

 **IMPORTANT**:
 - LED mounting height 14mm;